instance001/chatty-mini/docs/USER_MANUAL.md

 - offline use is possible
 - speed depends on your phone
 - larger models may be slow or may fail on low-memory devices

+Local is the baseline, not a lock-in.
+If you configure a cloud provider, Chatty-mini treats that as a deliberate lane choice for that request.

 ## What a GGUF File Is